ethereum/EIPs/eip-tokenized-reserve.md

 -->

 ## Specification

+Definitions:
+	- owner: The creator of the reserve.
+	- user: Stakeholders of specific proposals
+	- reserve: The tokenized reserve contract
+	- proposal : Occurs when the owner wants a withdrawal from contract

 <!--
   The Specification section should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (besu, erigon, ethereumjs, go-ethereum, nethermind, or others).